-- · Academic achievement
+- Academic achievement

 - Academic aptitude

 - Leadership and professionalism

 - Written and oral communication

 Undergraduate course work in mathematics (college algebra or higher) and in biological, physical, and behavioral sciences is required.
 A course in statistics is required.
 Although there are no prerequisite courses in audiology or speech pathology, the program does require that all students have one course in phonetics and one in language acquisition.
-If these are not completed prior to admission, they must be completed during the first year of study for the program.
-These courses are prerequisites to AUD 5158 Pediatric Audiology.
+If these courses are not completed prior to admission, they must be completed during the first year of study for the program.